Bradley Beal exits with a knee contusion as Wizards close preseason with a late collapse

-Washington’s next game is the real deal.
-The team will fly to Toronto for its season opener, and Coach Wes Unseld Jr.'s first official game calling the shots Wednesday.
+Washington’s next game Wednesday is the real deal.
+The team will fly to Toronto for its season opener — and Coach Wes Unseld Jr.’s first official game calling the shots.

 Here’s what you need to know from the Wizards’ preseason finale: